EMAIL - sprokop@7parkavenuefinancial.com

 What are the immediate benefits of accounts receivable financing factoring?

-It offers quick access to working capital, improving liquidity and enabling more robust financial planning.
+It offers quick access to working capital, improving liquidity and enabling more robust financial planning around sales and the company's accounts receivable.

 How does non-recourse factoring provide additional security?